jesuspv/darcs-stash/README.md

-# Darcs Stash - git stash mimic for darcs
+# darcs-stash - Git Stash Mimic for Darcs

 From `darcs-stash --help`: